jennalandy/bayesNMF/README.md

 The maximum a-posteriori (MAP) estimates for $P$ and $E$ are stored in `rank5_results$MAP$P` and `rank5_results$MAP$E`.
 The full Gibbs sampler chains are stored in `rank5_results$logs`.
 The reconstruction errors and log likelihood for each iteration are stored in `rank5_results$metrics`.

+### Iterations to Convergence

+By default, we run models for 1500 samples with the first 1000 as burn-in.
+Note that the models with Poisson likelihoods take much longer per iteration than those with Normal likelihoods.
+This can be changed manual with the `niters` and `burn_in` parameters.

 ### Learning Rank

-For models with conjugacy (Normal - Truncated Normal and Poisson - Gamma), we have also implemented an option to *learn the rank* provided `max_N` instead.
+We have also implemented an option to *learn the rank* as a part of the Bayesian model when `max_N` is provided instead of `N`.
+Note that this takes many more samples to converge than the model with a fixed `N`.
+We are still working to find the best number of samples for convergence.
+Right now, we (by default) run models with Normal likelihoods for 5000 samples (3500 for burn-in) and Poisson likelihoods for 10000 samples (7500 for burn-in).

 ```{r}
 learned_rank_results <- bayesNMF(